The Program and The Players:

 fear/scare tactics, no threats.

-• Teachers in the classroom: Teachers are welcome and encouraged to participate in our programs.
+• Teachers are welcome and encouraged to participate in our programs.

 About Us